Do you wonder what a straight truck is?

-What does a straight truck mean?
+What is considered a straight truck?

 Now, let us compare it with the straight truck definition on the FMCSA website: